 I often hear B2B marketing discussed as if it’s all the same - whether it’s B2B e-commerce or enterprise solutions.
 But just because a company is B2B doesn’t mean there’s a one-size-fits-all formula for marketing.

 Think about this: a tech company building a groundbreaking energy solution is making a long-term, high-stakes bet.
-That’s not the same as a cleaning supply company selling products online.
+That’s not the same as an e-commerce company selling office supplies to businesses online.
 Their marketing needs?
 Totally different.

 Companies are different.
 So are their marketing needs.
 Some operate in highly complex industries, others in simpler ones.
 Some sell products, others solutions.
 Some rely on people and relationships to drive sales; others rely mostly on digital channels, where customer service is critical.
 Some sell millions of products a year; others focus on a handful of high-value deals.